-They leave Haverford with a personal leadership philosophy that includes what they stand for, what one can expect from them, and what they expect from others.
-As part of this experience, the students are able to define their values and create a road map for how they aspire to live their lives day-to-day – at Haverford and beyond.
+Students reflect on their personal leadership philosophy that includes what they stand for, what one can expect from them, and what they expect from others.
+In this area of our program, students are able to clarify their personal value system and consider how they aspire to live their lives day-to-day—at Haverford and beyond.

 25 Things Every Man Must Know

-As part of the “25 Things Every Man Must Know” senior project designed by Director of Leadership Bill Brady, young men took to Eagle Field to split wood with a maul under the direction of history teacher Tim Lengel '07.
-Other life skills learned during the course include home repair, grocery shopping on a budget, shoe shining, ironing, car maintenance, online banking, and more.
-The three-week study is taught by Haverford faculty and alumni, and through tours of nearby businesses like Ardmore Toyota and Whole Foods.
+As part of the “25 Things Every Man Must Know” senior project, young men took to Eagle Field to split wood with a maul under the direction of history teacher Tim Lengel '07.
+Other life skills learned during the course include home repair, grocery shopping on a budget, shoe shining, ironing, car maintenance, childcare, and more.
+The three-week study is taught by Haverford faculty and alumni, and in partnership with local businesses.

 Student Global Leadership Institute